-This long-term installation highlights a new feature of the Luce Center for American Art: Visible Storage ▪ Study Center that will give the public access to more than 350 additional objects from our renowned American collections.
+This long-term installation highlights a feature of the Luce Center for American Art: Visible Storage ▪ Study Center that gives the public access to more than 350 additional objects from our renowned American collections.
 Since its opening in January 2005, the Luce Visible Storage ▪ Study Center has housed approximately 2,100 work of art in two types of storage units: vitrined cases and paintings screens.
 In October 2008, our staff began installing objects in a new type of storage unit: drawers located in a corner alcove of this facility.
 By the time all forty-two of these drawers are full and opened to the public, the number of objects on view in visible storage will rise to 2,500—an increase of almost 20 percent.